 These days, it seems like everyone’s trying to eat healthier.
 After all, cooking with wholesome and unprocessed ingredients can have major benefits — including possibly slowing down the aging process and boosting your energy.
 A recent study by the American Medical Association found that packing more fresh fruits and veggies (think: spinach, kale, lemons, and berries) into your diet can actually help you live longer.

 Neil Thibodaux, known as “Chef Nino,” is on a mission to teach people — especially seniors — how the right ingredients have the power to help you stay fitter and happier, and get sick less often.
-Over the last 10 years, he’s been teaching cooking classes to seniors at the Humana Neighborhood Center in Metairie, Louisiana.
-During the pandemic, his classes went virtual, and thousands of new people got access to his lively, action-packed cooking demonstrations.
+Over the last 10 years, he’s been teaching cooking classes to seniors via the Humana Neighborhood Center.
+Thousands of people access to his lively, action-packed cooking demonstrations online via the Kitchen Creations class.

 His main message?
 Chef Nino wants everyone to understand that food can be medicine.
 “A lot of times, seniors will say they’re having a ‘senior moment,’ but that might be because they’re not getting enough Omega-3 fatty acids to nourish the brain.
 They’ve been inundated with candies, cookies, chips, and processed foods that aren’t helping their bodies work right,” says Chef Nino.